DelroyBrown28/Plush-Plants-final/README.md

 ### Aknowledgments

-I received inpiratio for thisproject from the service provided by the [BloomBoxClub](https://bloomboxclub.com/).
+I received inpiration for this project from the service provided by the [BloomBoxClub](https://bloomboxclub.com/).